Thesis Title: Different conceptions of place: Gilles de la Tourette syndrome and the significance of insignificant materiality

 Completion Date: December 2016

-Employing a multi-disciplinary approach, my research examines the experiences of people with Tourette syndrome with their immediate physical, social and symbolic environments by studying their involuntary urges and practices of Tourette syndrome specific compulsive behaviour, including touching certain elements of their material surroundings and how their spatial behaviour becomes accustomed to this.
-I aim to introduce new ways of thinking of 'knowing of the world' through hypersensitivity as regarded from a socio-spatial perspective.
-Drawing on and contributing to more-than-human postphenomenological work in human geography, embodiment in health and disability geography, and clinical studies of Tourette syndrome, my project will be based on semi-structured interviews on compulsive behaviours, lifestyle and strategies and overt ethnography in which the participants’ spatial behaviour will be videotaped in certain places differing in severity of stimuli.
-In doing so, my research intends to aid in the development of clinical behavioural therapies in order to increase the in situ wellbeing of people with Tourette syndrome.
+Employing a multi-disciplinary approach, this research examines the experiences of people with Tourette syndrome with their immediate socio-material environments by studying their involuntary urges and compulsive behaviours that instate physical interactions with elements of their material surroundings, and how their behaviour becomes accustomed to this.
+It aims to introduce new ways of theorizing person-place relations and 'knowing the world' through heightened sensitivity to affective materiality.
+The project will draw on and may contribute to poststructural and postphenomenological theory in human geography, embodiment in health and disability studies, and neuropsychiatric research on Tourette syndrome.
+Empirically it will be based on semi-structured interviews, ethnography by go-alongs and mobile eye-tracking followed by a semi-structured interview.
+In doing so, this research intends to aid in the development of behavioural therapies in order to increase the wellbeing of people with Tourette syndrome.